Whew! It’s hot in Wonderopolis today. In fact, it feels like the dog days of summer have arrived. But what exactly does that mean?

 Although the dog days of summer are usually the hottest, they don’t have anything to do with either dogs or the star Sirius.
 Instead, the tilt of the Earth explains why these days tend to be the summer’s hottest.

-During summer in the northern hemisphere, the tilt of the Earth puts the northern hemisphere closer to the sun.
+During summer in the Northern Hemisphere, the tilt of the Earth causes Sun’s light to hit the Northern Hemisphere at a more direct angle, and for a longer period of time throughout the day.
 This means longer, hotter days during the summer.

-This explains why the dog days of summer are from late January to early March in the southern hemisphere.
-The actual dates of the dog days of summer vary by location, depending on latitude and climate.
+This explains why the dog days of summer are from late January to early March in the Southern Hemisphere.
+The actual dates of the dog days of summer will vary by location, depending upon latitude and climate.